ryanreyd/eLibrary-mobile/README.md

-# eLibrary-mobile
+# eLibrary-react-native
-# A react native project
+# a react native project
 It is a pdf reader app.
 It includes user authentication via email and password with firebase .
 It can Download pdf for offline reading or read directly.